Ga1i130/Internet-Services-M146/Vertiefungsthema/Dokumentation.md

 ### Fehler die wir hatten

 Wir hatten eigentlich nur einen Fehler nämlich das wir nicht genug Speicherplatz hatten, es benötigt ca 220Gb wir empfehlen deshalb eine Festplattengrösse von ca. 300GB.
-So ist dann auch noch genügen Platz da bei zukünftigen Updates noch date hinzukommen werden
+So ist dann auch noch genügen Platz da bei zukünftigen Updates noch date hinzukommen werden.

+### Issue:

+- Storage on my virtual disc was firstly scaled by 10 GB afterwards i've added a second vhd with about 64 Gb storage to fight against boot errors.
+quote: Add enough Storage at the first time.

+improvements: Add a dedicated HDD to store the repos for the mirror

+- due to the Additon of the second vhd i was forced to re isntall the unix enviroment wit more storage.